 The place was huge!
-We went through gazebos and maze-like paths, all the while taking photos of all the interesting ones we came across.
+We went through gazebos and maze-like paths, all the while taking photos of all the interesting flowers we came across.
 This is a macro photographer’s heaven.
 It’s just too bad that even though the weather then was cold, 16 degrees in fact, there were hardly any water droplets found on plant leaves.

-We eventually wound up at one of the streets at the back of Burnham Park where a number of plant stalls line the area.
+We eventually ended up at one of the streets at the back of Burnham Park where a number of plant stalls line the area.
 Here you can buy everything from colorful flowering plants for your gardens to medicinal ones you can use for your pains.

 I definitely recommend dropping by the Orchidarium if ever you find yourself at Burnham Park, it’s like finding your very own secret garden along the familiar paths of the park.